HMS Sardonyx: Second World War

 The following year saw a similar pattern.
 Between 14 and 16 February, Sardonyx formed part of the Second Escort Group that accompanied Convoy ON 66 on the first stage of its journey.
 Once again, no ships were lost.
-The destroyer subsequently escorted five UR convoys travelling between Loch Ewe and Reykjavík, six RU convoys travelling back, WS 19W, WS 21S, WS 24, and MKS 3Y sailing from the south, and TA 21, AT 22, TA 22 and HX 206 crossing between Britain and North America.
-During this time, the destroyer was upgraded again with four single Oerlikon 20 mm cannon replacing the Vickers machine guns and allocated, along with five remaining sister ships, to the 21st Escort Group.
+On 22 February, the destroyer, alongside sister ship Saladin, joined the escort for SC.69 from Halifax, bringing the convoy safely into Liverpool three days later.
+The destroyer subsequently escorted five UR convoys travelling between Loch Ewe and Reykjavík, six RU convoys travelling back, three WS convoys sailing south, MKS 3Y from Philippeville, SL/MKS 103 from Freetown, and TA 21, AT 22, TA 22 and HX 206 crossing between Britain and North America.
+During this time, the destroyer was upgraded again with four single Oerlikon 20 mm cannon replacing the Vickers machine guns and allocated, along with five remaining sister ships, to the Twenty-First Escort Group.
 It was hoped that keeping the warships together would help them operationally.

-Like all the remaining S class, Sardonyx was beginning to show the strains of age, exacerbated by the demands of service in the North Atlantic and the impact of a relatively large armament on a small hull.
-After each deployment, when the ship returned to harbour, it was rare that there was not some damage from bad weather which meant that the destroyer spent an increasingly large amount of time in repair rather than service.
-As a consequence, the vessel was one of the popular with serving sailors as they were able to spend more time off-duty ashore.
+However, like all the remaining S class, Sardonyx was beginning to show the strains of age, exacerbated by the demands of service in the North Atlantic and the impact of a relatively large armament on a small hull.
+After each deployment, when the ship returned to harbour, it was rare that there was not some damage from bad weather.
+This meant that the destroyer increasingly spent more time in repair rather than service.
+As a consequence, the vessel was one of the more popular with serving sailors as they were able to spend more time off-duty ashore.
 Amongst the crew at the time was the future Admiral of the Fleet Henry Leach, who served as a midshipman before being promoted to sub-lieutenant on 1 October 1942.
 Another crew member was an American volunteer, Derek Lee, who served as a deck officer with the collateral job of security officer.
-His role included censoring photographs, for example of the survivors of the merchant ship SS Yorktown that had been sunk by on 28 September 1942, taken as they climbed aboard the destroyer.
+His role included censoring photographs, such as those portraying the survivors of the merchant ship SS Yorktown, sunk by on 28 September 1942, taken as they climbed aboard the destroyer.